frederic-perez/AmE-dictionary/dictionary.md

 __quirt__ _n_ :four::shit: _The horse quirt._
 __quiver__
 __quixotic__
+__quiz__ _n_ A quiz is a short series of questions with a quick result.
+A magazine quiz might tell a reader if "he's into you," or a pop quiz in English class will let your teacher know how far you got (or didn't get) in last night's reading.
 __rabies__ _A squirrel with rabies._
 __raccooned__ _v_
 __raccoons__
 __rachet__ _I heard the phone booth door rachet back violently on its hinges._
 __racinos__
 __rack up__ _v_ :three::shit:
+__rack up__ _v_ _He had racked up a criminal record._
 __racked__ _v_ :two::shit:
 __racket<sup>1</sup>__ :three::shit: _n_ _Extortion rackets._
 __racket<sup>2</sup>__ _v_